CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/text/stringcomparison.md

 ## Summary

-The `StringComparison` data type is used to indicate how 2 pieces of text are compared against each other (i.e. which culture to use and whether to consider case or not).
+The `StringComparison` data type is used to indicate how two pieces of text are compared against each other (i.e. which culture to use and whether to consider case or not).

 `StringComparison` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.